4W4I5/Semester-4-Notes/CLC/Sessional 2 Prep/Sessional 2 Quick Notes.md

 	- AWS Lambda
 		- Called serverless as it just runs code as it is given
 			- Called a lambda function
+			- Pay only for the time the code was run
 		- AWS manages the infrastructure
 		- Scheduled run of code or by run of event
 - Container-Based computing
 	- Diff types
 		- AWS ECS (Amazon Elastic Container Service)
+			- Manages running multiple docker containers on a single OS host
 		- AWS EKS (Amazon Elastic Kubernetes Service)
+			- Manages running multiple Kubernetes containers on multiple docker hosts
 		- AWS ECR (Amazon Elastic Container Registry)
+			- Store, manage and deploy docker containers
 		- AWS Fargate
 			- Requires administrative overhead but provides more control
 	- Used to spin up and run jobs more quickly
 - Platform-As-A-Service
 	- AWS Beanstalk
 		- Used for WebApps
+		- AWS automatically handles the deployment.
+All you need is to upload the code

 ### Amazon EC2